j13z/stateless-ajax-rpc-example/README.md

 2. **Link to a static file** URL in the JSON response.

   *Drawback:* Stateful, requires file management / expiration.

+  *Benefit:* Processing can be “reified” as an item in a queue and [exposed as an endpoint](http://restcookbook.com/Resources/asynchroneous-operations/) (which could be RESTful).
+Progress information can then be provided via this endpoint (client polling).

 3. **Send the binary file directly** to the client (binary response on an API URL, not a URL that links to a temporary file), or JSON on error.